Nikon D300S vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300S does not offer wifi capability.
+In contrast, the D300S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D300S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
+Both the D300S and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The D300S was replaced by the Nikon D500, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300S and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D300S:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.